3 Potential Benefits of a Coffee Detox

 It may seem crazy to even consider going off coffee for a couple of days.
 There’s nothing more satisfying than a nice hot morning hit of caffeine.
 If you’re like us, your day just truly wouldn’t happen without that first cup… and that mid-morning pick-me-up, and the afternoon coffee break… and maybe even a quick evening espresso.

-But as fun as it is to joke about coffee addiction, coffee habits can have a serious effect on health.
-If you’re concerned about cutting toxins from your diet, and about living a more vibrant and healthy life, it definitely is worth considering a detox from coffee.
+But as fun, as it is to joke about coffee addiction, coffee habits can have a serious effect on health.
+If you’re concerned about cutting toxins from your diet, and about living a more vibrant and healthy life, it is worth considering detox from coffee.

 A coffee detox can be as simple as going off it for just a week, or the detox could turn into a more permanent lifestyle change.
 It all depends on what health benefits you’re looking for and on how far you’re willing to go.

 Whatever your plans, let’s talk about the potential health benefits that you can expect from any kind of coffee detox.

 This point may seem counterintuitive because – of course – coffee gives us energy.
 So then why would quitting coffee somehow lead to more energy?
 The answer has to do with dependency on caffeine.

 Dr. Alejandro Unger is a wellness expert who has argued extensively in favor of eliminating coffee from one’s diet.
 Unger writes that “coffee is such a strong stimulant, and after a while your adrenals become exhausted.”